pauljonescodes/Rutgers-University-Notes/Philosophy/Social and Political Philosophy.md

     truth will necessarily survive persecution and that society need only teach the grounds for truth, not the objections to it.

-### Chapter III: On individuality, as one of the elements of wellbeing {#chapter-iii-on-individuality-as-one-of-the-elements-of-wellbeing}
+### Chapter III: On individuality, as one of the elements of wellbeing

 > It really is of importance, not only what men do, but also what manner
 > of men they are that do it.
 Among the works of man, which human life